 Each child’s level of development is assessed against the early learning goals (above).
 Practitioners will indicate whether children are meeting expected levels of development:

-- Exceeding, , beyond expected levels of development for age
+- Expected - have reached the expected level of development for age

 There are a total of 17 Early Learning Goals in EYFS